Which homotopy algebras come from transfer?: A reminder on transfers

 \subsection{The homotopy setup}

 This is the formalism which we will use in the present work.
 It was thoroughly developed in \cite{Markl:2006}, with special cases and partial results appearing earlier in the work of M.\ Kontsevich and Y.\ Soibelman \cite{kontsevich-soibelman:00}, and S.\ Merkulov \cite{merkulov:98}.
-In this approach, which is valid over an arbitrary commutative ring, a transfer exists provided that we have a left homotopy inverse $g_1$ to $f_1$, and a~chain homotopy $h \maps g_1 f_1 \simeq \id_{A'}$, as in Eq.\ \ref{eq:htt}.
-Note that this is weaker than the requirements for the input data in the homology setup.
+In this approach, which is valid over an arbitrary commutative ring, a transfer exists provided that we have a left homotopy inverse $g_1$ to $f_1$, and a~chain homotopy $h \maps g_1 f_1 \simeq \id_{A}$, as in Eq.\ \ref{eq:htt}.

 The homotopy setup, in fact, yields explicit formulas for the transfer and much more.
 Fix a left homotopy inverse $g_1$ of $f_1$, and a chain homotopy $h$, as above.
 Then the formulas in \cite{Markl:2006} produce an {\em explicit\/} $A_\infty$-structure $(A',d',\bfnu) = (A',d',\nu_2,\nu_3,\ldots)$ on $A'$, an {\em explicit\/} extension $\bff \maps (A,d,\bfmu) \to (A',d',\bfnu)$ of the chain map $f_1$, as well as an {\em explicit\/} extension